 Brevard Music Center is a wonderful home to music that is situated in a beautiful corner of North Carolina.
 Among other offerings, Brevard hosts a summer program for high school students that lasts about six weeks.
 During this period, students will learn about music theory and related topics as well as spend time in a chosen track from the list of voice, classical guitar, piano, orchestra, and composition.
 Brevard is host to many talented musicians during the summer, so students are able to witness some of the best performances imaginable while also studying from these great minds.
 Tuition for the full six weeks costs about $7000 while some teens may be able to opt for a three week stay at $3850.
 Brevard isn’t quite as exclusive as some camps on our list but attendance is cut off at around 200.

 Lastly, we also want to tell you about Camp Electric.
 Many of the top summer music camps for high school kids will offer you quality instruction, but none provide a Christian learning environment like Camp Electric.
 This camp is traditionally held in Nashville, TN, and features a group of teachers who come from today’s biggest Christian bands.
 The camp conducts a series of workshops and group lessons throughout the day and puts on a series of concerts at night throughout the week.
-Camp Electric is a one-week camp held twice a year that costs around $700.
+Camp Electric is a one-week camp that costs around $700.

 Did your favorite summer music camp for high school kids make our list?
 There are some great opportunities for young musicians out there.
 If you like what you hear about Camp Electric, check us out at the link below.
 Who knows, you may just be our next student!